HiYasin/b5-a1/README.md

-# READ

-## Differences Between Interface and Type in TypeScript
+# Differences Between Interface and Type in TypeScript

 In TypeScript, both interface and type help describe the shape of data.
 They are similar but have some small differences.